aiconsultancy/sidekick/README.md

-# PR Comment Extractor & Analyzer
+# Sidekick - Extensible Development Workflow Tool

-A powerful bash script that extracts and analyzes GitHub Pull Request comments to generate structured data for task management and automated PR review workflows.
+**Sidekick** is a modular command-line tool for development workflows, following a kubectl-like plugin architecture.
+It currently includes a powerful GitHub PR comment extractor and analyzer for generating structured data for task management and automated PR review workflows.

 ## Features